ADEA Protection and Age Discrimination Law Explained

 The ADEA does not apply to public officials, certain business executives, or independently-hired contractors.
 The ADEA only applies to companies that are of a certain size, specifically 20 employees.
 State law may protect certain employees in smaller companies.
 Furthermore, court decisions have restricted what kind of remedies those discriminated against can get in court.

-If you need help learning more about the ADEA and your rights and claims under it, you can post your legal need on UpCounsel’s marketplace.
+If you need help learning more about the adea protection, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.